malotts2k/Azure-Sentinel-SIEM/README.md

 I let the honeypot sit for about 24 hours before coming back to check on the activity that occurred against my enticing VM.

-What I found was breathtaking...
+What I discovered was astounding...

 ![Azure Honeypot Attacks - Microsoft Azure](https://user-images.githubusercontent.com/105020710/168955271-00c717aa-325f-4de7-8bd1-eefa21937522.jpg)